zimnyjakub/kotlinbankapi/README.md

 # kotlinbankapi

-Example web api accounts and transfers using vert.x framework.
+Example web api: accounts and transfers using vert.x framework and kotlin.
 You will find examples on

 * Vert.x integration tests
 * JUnit 5 unit tests